tiff-ritz/buildpacks-deb-packages/README.md

 The `SPECIAL_CASE_MAP` constant defines special cases where additional packages should be installed before the requested package.
 This is useful for handling dependencies that are not automatically resolved by the package manager.
 For more details, see the [special case documentation](SPECIAL_CASE_MAP.md).

+### PACKAGE_CACHE_DAYS

+The `PACKAGE_CACHE_DAYS` environment variable defines the number of days for which package cache is considered valid.
+This helps control how frequently the package cache is refreshed to ensure the most up-to-date packages are used.
+For more details, see the [PACKAGE_CACHE_DAYS environment variable documentation](PACKAGE_CACHE_DAYS.md)

 ### Post Installation Scripts

 During package extraction, the control.tar is examined to check for a postinst script.
 If one is found, its permissions are modified and it is executed.